Kingston Colonials

-The Kingston Colonials were an American basketball team, based in Kingston, New Jersey, that was a member of Hudson River League, the New York State League, the Metropolitan Basketball League, and the American Basketball League.
+The Kingston Colonials were an American basketball team, based in Kingston, New Jersey, that was a member of Hudson River Basketball League, the New York State Basketball League, the Interstate Basketball League, the Metropolitan Basketball League, and the American Basketball League.
 The team merged with the Troy Haymakers in the middle of the 1939/40 season to form the Troy Celtics.

 History

-Hudson River League
+Hudson River Basketball League

 The Colonials were playing in 1910 in the second of two seasons of the Hudson River League where they were beaten by the Troy Trojans.

-New York State League
+New York State Basketball League

-In 1911-12, the Colonials played in the Catskills league.
+In 1911-12, the Colonials played in the Catskills League.
 After the league folded in 1912, the team joined the New York State League where they played until 1914-1915.

+Interstate Basketball League

+For the 1915-16 season, the Colonials would end up playing for the Interstate Basketball League, where they would qualify for the inaugural championship series against the Paterson Crescents.
+Kingston would end up losing that series 3-2 to Paterson.

+Return to the New York State Basketball League

-In 1921-23, the Colonials returned to the New York State League.
+From 1921-23, the Colonials returned to the New York State League.
 In 1923, the team included George 'Babe' Artus, Benny Borgmann, Nick Harvey, Carl and Mickey Husta, and Charles Powers, with Frank "Pop" Morgenweck as manager/coach.
 That year, the team beat the Original Celtics in 2 out of 3 games to win the World Basketball Championships.